bullenweg/bullenweg.github.io/README.md

   * [Community blog wordpress™ wank publishes prescient post warning Matt's behaviour](#community-blog-wordpress-wank-publishes-prescient-post-warning-matts-behaviour)

 ### 2024-10-18

+#### Matt plans to poach WP Engine employees

+Matt acknowledges the pain caused by Automattic employees taking his "alignment" offers.
+Matt plans to resolve this by poaching WP Engine employees.

+> I'll work on an official statement
+>
+> Probably after we do the hiring offer for WE employees.
+We're really short staffed at the moment!
+>
+> That may be awkward for someone who DM'd and will have a later last day (could be next year, even), but my priority is people staying, not people leaving.
+I'm hearing from people staying that they're stretched thin right now, so we need to hire and ease that overload.
+It's not a time for a bunch of people to leave at once.

+Matt seems to suggest that some employees who accepted the alignment offer will be kept on ("will have a later last day").

 #### WP Engine file Motion for Preliminary Injunction